 As expected, the Snapdragon 865 packs in Qualcomm’s latest and greatest features that you won’t find on 700 series chips.
 However, the Snapdragon 765G pinches a number of the key ones, including 5G capabilities, Wi-Fi 6, computer vision image processing, support for 120Hz displays, and Quick Charge 4+ compatibility.
 When it comes to covering the core high-end smartphone features, the 765G has us covered.

-Snapdragon 765G should be a solid choice for the Pixel 5 and OnePlus Nord
+Snapdragon 765G is a solid choice for the Pixel 5 and OnePlus Nord

 Those looking for the very best smartphone performance and features will certainly prefer Snapdragon 865-powered flagships over handsets powered by the Snapdragon 765G.
 However, the latter is a perfectly decent strategic choice for more affordable 5G handsets.
 The integrated 5G modem saves on costs and also power consumption.
 Performance is a couple of generations behind today’s best, but phones built on the 765G benefit from modern features, including Bluetooth 5.0, high-end image processing, and 120Hz displays.

-The Snapdragon 765G is a sensible component to pick for devices, such as the Pixel 5 and OnePlus Nord, that are looking to undercut today’s expensive flagships like the Samsung Galaxy S20 Ultra.
+The Snapdragon 765G is a sensible component to pick for devices, such as the Pixel 5 and OnePlus Nord, that are looking to undercut today’s expensive flagships.
 Great smartphones start with the SoC, but they certainly don’t end with it.
-Ultimately it depends what manufacturers do with their software features, camera hardware, other design aspects.
-Not forgetting that Google has its own Pixel Neural Core technology that it will likely use to enhance Qualcomm’s machine learning and image processing capabilities.
-Likewise, OnePlus always seems to eke some extra performance out of Qualcomm silicon.
+Ultimately it depends on what manufacturers do with their software features, camera hardware, other design aspects.

 The Snapdragon 765G certainly isn’t a replacement for the very best tech on the market.
 But it is a comprehensive, affordable chip that supports most of the latest high-end trends.